shapiroj18/dotfiles/README.md

 2. `echo "source $PWD/.zshrc" >> ~/.zshrc` to activate the file in your `zshrc`.

 Note that this appends this command to your setup, so you can add multiple config files if needed.

+## .vimrc
+`echo :so <path to vimrc in this repo> >> ~/.vimrc`

+Note that this appends this command to your setup, so you can add multiple config files if needed.